 Before joining Ecologic Institute, Mandy Hinzmann worked at the Helmholtz Centre for Environmental Research (UFZ) in the Department of Environmental Politics.

 Mandy Hinzmann studied Sustainable Economics at the University of Kassel (Germany).
-For her Master's thesis, she completed a scenario analysis of different agricultural intensities in the European Union in cooperation with the Centre for Environmental Systems Research (CESR) and analyzed their effects on biodiversity.
 Prior to this she studied International Political Management at the Bremen University of Applied Science (Germany) and completed a semester abroad at the University of Concepción (Chile).